teissa/RareEvents/README.md

 Observations and responses from each model can be built using the "SyntheticDataGenerator".
 Model fitting procedures can be found in "syntheticDataFits" and uses data produced from "SyntheticDataGenerator".

+An example of the epirical mutual information computation is listed under "MIempiricalExample" and runs for both MI using observations of a given trial as well as including the previous trial.
+Bounds can be computed using "MIbound".

+Examples for the psychometric curves and bias, variance, noise metrics is given in "PsychometricExample"